Rafa al-Nasiri: Life and career

 Western art.
 Visiting prestigious museums such as the Museo del Prado, Louvre, British Museum, Rome’s Museum of Contemporary Art and Rijksmuseum in Amsterdam, he was introduced to the works of Velazquez, Goya and El Greco, Rubens, Rembrandt, Turner amongst others and was deeply impressed by the Impressionists.

 Later, in 1967, he received a Gulbenkian Foundation scholarship to study print-making at the Gravura in Lisbon, Portugal.
 There he was exposed to a variety of techniques used by contemporary European artists and was especially influenced by the work of the French artist, Georges Mathieu (b.
 1921) who used calligraphy in his artwork.
 This consolidated his interest in the use of Arabic letters in his own artwork.

-Along with other eminent Iraqi artists including: Dia al-Azzawi, Shakir Hassan Al Said, Ismail Fattah and Kadhim Hayder, Al-Nasiri was a major proponent of the pan-Arab modern art movement that gained momentum during the 1970s.
+Along with other eminent Iraqi artists, including Dia al-Azzawi, Shakir Hassan Al Said, Ismail Fattah, and Kadhim Hayder, Al-Nasiri was a major proponent of the pan-Arab modern art movement that gained momentum during the 1970s.
 At that time, Baghdad was the centre of contemporary art and culture in the Arab world, and spawned many organised art groups, many of which had deep philosophical underpinnings enshrined in published manifestoes.
 Al-Nasiri became actively involved in a number of these groups.
-He was a founding member of the Baghdad's New Vision Group, formed during the 1960s; an art collective that formed after the July Revolution of 1958, with the aim of encouraging artists to exercise greater freedom and experimentation by searching for inspiration in a variety of sources, but within a framework of heritage.
+He was a founding member of Baghdad's New Vision Group, formed during the 1960s; an art collective that formed after the July Revolution of 1958, to encourage artists to exercise greater freedom and experimentation by searching for inspiration in a variety of sources, but within a framework of heritage.
 He was also a founding member of the influential One Dimension Group founded in 1971 by Shakir Hassan Al Said.

 He taught at the Institute of Fine Arts in Baghdad (from 1964), Yarmouk University in Jordan (1974-1989), and the University of Bahrain (1997-2003), and played an instrumental role in founding the print-making studio at Jordan’s Darat al Funun during the early 1990s where he set up the studio, ran courses and also organised exhibitions and was its inaugural Director.
 He held that post from 1993-1995.

-He also authored a number of articles and books on the subject of graphic engraving and print-making.
-Through his teaching, active involvement in art groups and his writing, al-Nasiri "influenced the subsequent generations and played an instrumental role in the development of a strong tradition of Iraqi print-making."
+He also authored several articles and books on the subject of graphic engraving and print-making.
+Through his teaching, active involvement in art groups, and his writing, al-Nasiri "influenced the subsequent generations and played an instrumental role in the development of a strong tradition of Iraqi print-making."

 In the 1990s, he settled in Jordan and died in Amman on 7 December 2013.
-He was survived by his widow; the poet and artist May Muzaffar.
+He was survived by his widow, the poet and artist May Muzaffar.